rjanja/to/README.md

 ## License

-to - v1.4.4
+to - v1.4.5

-Copyright (C) 2013  Mara Kim, Philipp Adolf, Max Thrun
+Copyright (C) 2013  Mara Kim, Philipp Adolf, Max Thrun, Rob Adams

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by